Braised beef from the Dutch oven with Allgäu cheese spaetzle

 • 50 g butter

-Note: If no exact quantities are given, personal taste determines.
+Note: If no exact quantities are given, personal taste determines the amount.

-➊ Clean and trim the beef roast of any tendons and silverskin.
+Clean and trim the beef roast of tendons and silverskin.
 Season well on all sides with salt, pepper, and smoked paprika.
-Heat the Dutch oven to high heat (at least 250°C) and sear the seasoned roast briefly on all sides in a little oil.
+Heat the Dutch Oven over high heat (at least 250 °C) and quickly sear the seasoned roast on all sides in a little oil.

-Remove the roast from the Dutch oven and brown the roasted vegetables until lightly browned.
+Remove the roast from the Dutch Oven and sauté the mirepoix until it has taken on some color.
 Dust with flour and add the tomato paste.
-Let it roast lightly, then deglaze with red wine and water.
+Roast lightly and deglaze with red wine and water.

-➋ Set a grill with a lid to 120–140°C and prepare for indirect grilling.
-Place the Dutch oven in the indirect cooking area and cook the roast in the covered pot until it reaches an internal temperature of 64–68°C. Check the liquid level occasionally and turn the roast.
-It should be at least three-quarters submerged in liquid.
+Set up a lidded grill to 120–140 °C for indirect grilling.
+Place the Dutch Oven in the indirect area and bring the roast to a core temperature of 64–68 °C in the closed pot.
+Check the liquid level occasionally and turn the roast.
+It should be at least ¾ covered with liquid.

-Once the internal temperature is reached, remove the roast, season the sauce and thicken it with a flour and water mixture until smooth.
+Once the core temperature is reached, remove the roast, season the sauce, and thicken with a flour-water mixture.

-➌ Add the finely diced apricots and let them simmer until the fruit flavors and sweetness are absorbed into the sauce.
+Add the finely diced apricots and let them steep so that their fruit aromas and sweetness infuse into the sauce.

-Halve the mushrooms and briefly sauté them with the shallots on a plancha or griddle.
-Season with salt and pepper and serve as a topping over the roast.
+Halve the stone mushrooms and sauté them briefly with the shallots on the plancha or grill plate.
+Season with salt and pepper and add as a topping over the roast when serving.

-➍ For the Allgäu cheese spaetzle , beat flour, eggs, and a dash of mineral water by hand until a light, runny batter forms.
+For the Allgäu cheese spätzle, beat flour, eggs, and a splash of mineral water by hand until the dough is slightly liquid and forms bubbles.
 Season with salt, pepper, and nutmeg.
-Using a spaetzle press or a knöpfle pan, scrape the batter into boiling water and briefly bring the resulting spaetzle to a boil.
-Then, rinse in cold water and drain.
+Use a spätzle press or a Knöpfleblech to scrape the dough into boiling water and let the resulting spätzle boil briefly.
+Then rinse in cold water and drain.

-➎ Fry the bacon cubes and onion rings on a plancha or griddle with a knob of butter until the onions are nicely browned.
-Add the dry, cooled spaetzle and bring to a boil.
-Stir in the white wine vinegar until completely melted.
+Fry the bacon cubes and onion rings on the plancha or grill plate with a piece of butter until the onions are nicely colored.
+Add the dry and cooled spätzle and bring to temperature.
+Mix in the Weißlacker until it is completely melted.
 Then fold in the grated cheese until it forms strings.
-Season to taste with salt, pepper, and nutmeg, and stir in the chives just before serving.
+Season with salt, pepper, and nutmeg and mix in the chives just before serving.

 Recipe by Oliver Seibt

 Chef and BBQ expert Oliver Seibt is part of the Esscapade cooking school in Reichenbach an der Fils.
-Teaching cooking techniques is a top priority there, and grilling and barbecue have become a major focus in the courses and events sector, celebrating them at a high level.
-Oliver loves every opportunity to swap the stove for the grill and prepare delicious dishes outdoors according to all the rules of the BBQ art. https://kochschule-esscapade.de/
+While teaching cooking techniques is one focus, grilling & barbecue have gained significant importance in their courses and events, celebrated at a high level.
+Oliver loves every opportunity to swap the stove for the grill and prepare delicacies outdoors according to all the rules of BBQ art. https://kochschule-esscapade.de/